streamlineddesigns/Hyper-Associative-Recall-Memory/README.md

 Additionally, the hypernetworks can be exploited as a sparse mixture of latent experts.
 Whereby Z's Top KNN centroid vectors, can be routed to QE & VE.
 Their outputs, aggregated in a final summation, as similarity weighted expert outputs.

+In new environments, an additional H module is inserted with real time data to perform few shot learning.
+In these setups, this new H is known as Short Term Memory, and the prior H is, is known as Long Term Memory.

 ## Proposal: Distilling Into Weights Instead of Probabilities
 Here's something I haven't built yet, but I think it's the right next step.